 SENECA Directors & Officers

-Bob Salvas, Vice President & Chairman of the Board
+Bob Salvas, Vice President, Chairman of the Board & Director

 Bob Salvas is a USCF Club Tournament Director who organizes many of SENECA’s scholastic programs.
 Bob brings many years of experience in marketing and business to the SENECA board, which has helped SENECA to expand its operations over the last several years.
 He has been a member of the SENECA board of directors since the organization was formed in December 2014.
 Bob organizes and directs most of SENECA’s scholastic chess tournaments in Rhode Island and southeastern Massachusetts.
 Outside of SENECA, Bob has run the Monastery Chess program at the Cumberland Office of Children, Youth and Learning for many years.